zulip/zulip/docs/subsystems/html-css.md

 ### Adding static files

-To add a static file to the app (JavaScript, TypeScript, CSS/Sass, images, etc), first add it to the appropriate place under `static/`.
+To add a static file to the app (JavaScript, TypeScript, CSS, images, etc), first add it to the appropriate place under `static/`.

 - Third-party packages from the NPM repository should be added to